- Need gas-powered tree cutter?

 - Quiet and low vibration design.

-- An Air-intake system prevents dust and debris from clogging up the engine.
+- An air intake system prevents dust and debris from clogging up the engine.

 - A two-in-one start/stop switch makes it easy to operate.

-- Has a heavy-duty forged crankshaft.
+- Operates with a heavy-duty forged crankshaft.

 - Replacement parts can be hard to find.